 Now, God knew where they were.
 He knew that they were hiding trying to cover their nakedness which was a result from their sin, so why would He bother to ask Adam this question?

 Let me break it down like this.
 God knows when you are not in your right place but He wants you to tell him why you have strayed, why you are not where you should be.
-Adam and Eve were not in their right place, and they had already discovered this, but God wanted them to admit to Him that they knew they were not where they were suppose to be.
+Adam and Eve were not in their right place, and they had already discovered this, but God wanted them to admit to Him that they knew they were not where they were supposed to be.

 You see, this question is followed up by the second question, “who told you'? (that you were naked).